eilw/mars_tech_test/README.md

 I used the examples provided in the brief to structure my feature test - where each test was based on one 'mission'.
 With the feature test set up, it was simply a matter of following a TDD approach with unit tests to flesh out the remaining functionality.

-In order to remain open for additional instructions to the robot, I cho0se to use the ```send``` method, to initate related methods for each of the types of instructions.
+In order to remain open for additional instructions to the robot, I choose to use the ```send``` method, as a way to act on the various types of instructions the robot would receive.

-The main challenge was figuring out how and which object was responsible for capturing the 'robot-trace'.
+The main challenge was figuring out how and which object was responsible for leaving and capturing the 'robot-trace'.

 ### Testing
 RSpec is the testing framework.